Care Home Manager by Howard Finley Care Ltd

 Care Home Manager experience & qualifications:

-- NVQ qualifications in Health and Social care are essential, level 5 desired.
+- NVQ qualifications in Health and Social care are essential, level 5-7 desired

 - Experience working with the Elderly and those with dementia is desired.